BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ## Simple Approach: Bag-of-words Model

-The *bag-of-words model* is a simple NLP approach which delivers surprisingly good results in certain application scenarios like text classification and sentiment analysis.
+The *bag-of-words (BoW) model*  is a simple NLP approach which delivers surprisingly good results in certain application scenarios like text classification and sentiment analysis.
 In the bag-of-words model, a text is represented as the *bag (multiset)* of its words, disregarding grammar and even word order but only keeping the multiplicity of the words.

 Consider the following example text.